-Single sided deafness (SSD), sometimes referred to as unilateral hearing loss, is a condition in which an individual experiences hearing loss in only one ear but can hear normally out of the other ear.
+Single sided deafness (SSD), sometimes referred to as unilateral hearing loss, is a condition in which an individual experiences unaidable hearing loss in one ear but can hear normally out of the other ear.
+An unaidable hearing loss is defined as hearing loss that is so poor that traditional amplification is no longer helpful.
 While the majority of patients with a hearing impairment suffer from bilateral (two-sided) hearing loss, SSD is diagnosed in approximately 60,000 people in the United States each year.
-There is no cure, and treatment can be a challenge because traditional amplification devices prove less effective.
-However, alternative options are available for managing single sided deafness.

 Patients with SSD find understanding speech in the presence of background noise especially problematic and have great difficulty localizing sound (recognizing the location or origin of a sound source).
 Sound localization depends on subtle hearing cues from two ears; removing one from the equation confuses the brain.
 Other symptoms might include anxiety, stress, social isolation, dizziness, difficulty paying attention and speaking loudly.